 When working on your garage door opener ensure that you unplug it from the mains outlet, or switch off the circuit breaker.
-If you do not feel confident in your abilities contact a repair company, you can find details of companies on our garage door repair company page.
+If you do not feel confident in your abilities you should consult a repair company, you can find details of companies on our garage door repair company page.

 Always consult the manual, see garage opener manuals.

 If your opener does not respond when you press your remote control, try another remote, if it responds the problem is with the first remote control, if it does not respond, press the wall mounted hard wired push button, if it responds the problem is either with both remote controls which is unlikely, or more likely you have a faulty receiver or a problem with severe interference from other radio signals (see article about automatic door closers).
 An indication that there is interference present is when you activate your remote control right next to the opener and it activates, and as you move further away it fails to activate.

 If neither the remote controls or wall mounted push button operate the opener ensure that its power cord is plugged into a working power outlet.
 If it is plugged in, test that there is power coming from the outlet, to do this plug in a known working appliance such as a hairdryer for example and switch it on, if it works you have power, if it does not the power outlet is the problem.